Program plants STEM at area schools

 The hands-on opportunities, relevance, collaboration and lifelong connections are what make the program unique, Ratkos and Bowen said.

-"What grabbed me at first was that I would actually be involved in a real research project," said Ratkos, a repeat particant.
+"What grabbed me at first was that I would actually be involved in a real research project," said Ratkos, a repeat participant.
 "Everything I've learned has been useful, and it fits really well into the Next Generation Science Standards, preparing students for college."

 Bowen, from Grosse Ile, Michigan, wants to teach high school in Michigan and eventually abroad.
 She said the program was a little out of her comfort zone at first.